TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.2-vm/_index.md

 ![VMs sharing a physical core](2.2.2-fig-20.png)

 Each VM runs for half the time.
-The CPU Run counter = 50%, because it’s not aware of HT.
+The CPU Run counter = 50%, because it's not aware of HT.
 But is that really what each VM gets, since they have to fight for the same core?

 The answer is obviously no. Hence the need for another counter that accounts for this.
 The diagram below shows what VM A actually gets.
 The allocation is fixed.